What started as an anonymous invention, Blockchain has today become one of the most disruptive technologies that the world is starting at.

 From virtual currencies to open banking and the world-wide banking systems getting connected, Blockchain will affect the Finance industry as a whole, touching upon all its facets.
-The time to come will see the rise of Decentralized Finance (DeFi) adoption.
+The time to come will see the rise of Decentralized Finance (DeFi) adoption in finance software development.

 Blockchain will prove to be a game changer for the interoperability challenges that face the Healthcare domain.
 Every bit of the health information will be made accessible in real-time through the combination of Blockchain and Healthcare.

 A decentralized government would eliminate the bureaucratic red tape and inject transparency, efficiency, and security in the system and processes.